-Show business is cutthroat.
-Millions of ingénues work their way out to Hollywood in order make it in the entertainment industry only to suffer rejection after rejection.
+Show business can be cutthroat.
+Millions of young men and women work their way out to Hollywood, struggling to make it in the entertainment industry but suffering rejection after rejection.
 But some people are lucky and get discovered totally by chance.
 Maybe they were simply eating a slice of pizza (Natalie Portman) or just getting out of a cab one day (Tippi Hedren).
-Here are 15 real stories of famous actors and how they were discovered.

 Charlize Theron moved from South Africa to Hollywood when she was just 18 years old.
 She was on the verge of running out of cash and living in a sketchy hotel room when she was discovered at a bank.
 Actually, she was discovered at a bank while yelling at a teller because he wouldn't cash her paycheck.
 Apparently, it was a do-or-die situation for Theron.